galimii/41-galim/41-galim.md

-hi! my name is galim.
+hi! my name is galim!